Anderson Bruford Wakeman Howe (album)

-Anderson Bruford Wakeman Howe is the only studio album by the English progressive rock band Anderson Bruford Wakeman Howe, released in June 1989 on Arista Records.
+Anderson Bruford Wakeman Howe is the only studio album by English progressive rock band Anderson Bruford Wakeman Howe, released in June 1989 on Arista Records.

 Background and recording

 The project began in 1988.
-At that time vocalist Jon Anderson had felt artistically constrained within Yes's current format, where the songwriting of Trevor Rabin had taken the band in a commercially very successful but musically and lyrically different direction.
+At that time vocalist Jon Anderson had felt artistically constrained within Yes' current format, where the songwriting of Trevor Rabin had taken the band in a commercially successful but musically and lyrically different direction.
 Anderson regrouped with Steve Howe, Rick Wakeman and Bill Bruford.
 Bruford, who had at various times been a member of King Crimson, recruited his Crimson bandmate Tony Levin as their bassist.
 The group was unable to use the name Yes for legal reasons.
 However, the group did have Arista assign the catalog number of 90126 to the original releases of the CD and cassette.
 This was a subtle way of stamping this as the next Yes album after 90125 (1983).

-Pre-production recording took place at La Frette Studios near Paris with Anderson putting down an outline of much of the album's songs with guitarist Milton McDonald.
+Pre-production recording took place at La Frette Studios near Paris with Anderson putting down an outline of much of the album's songs with guitarist Milton McDonald, percussion programmer Joe Hammer and keyboardist/arranger Matt Clifford.
 Anderson notably built on several demos provided by Howe, some of which Howe released on his solo album Homebrew (1996) and subsequent releases.
 Recording then relocated at AIR Studios on the island of Montserrat with Wakeman, Bruford and Levin.
 Most of the album was recorded using C-Lab's Notator software.

 Howe recorded his guitar parts separately at SARM West Studios in London.
 Mixing took place at Bearsville Studios in Bearsville, New York.
 Howe wrote in 2021 that Steve Thompson and Michael Barbiero, who supervised the mixing along with Anderson, were, while very in demand at the time, unfamiliar with the Yes sound and how the band had balanced its instruments in mixes over the years.
 Some songs appeared to him to have been pieced together at that stage of post-production, as writing credits did not reflect the actual input.
 Howe says that while "Themes", the opening track, credits him as one of the writers, he had nothing to do with it, and conversely other members share credit on compositions that were largely his.
+Bruford has said that though he is credited as co-writer on all of the tracks, he had nothing to do with writing or even arranging any of them, and his role was limited to re-recording parts that had already been laid down with drum machines before he became involved with the project.